-Over the summer, he and Charlie corresponded and found common interest in art and music so when Charlie promised him a tour of the city- You’ll get to meet the MET, Charlie wrote, When’s your flight to JFK?
-(Charlie had e-mailed everyone who’d live on his floor for the semester, hoping to encourage school spirit and camaraderie but only he had replied.
-He had a lot of questions and was glad for any friendship.)
+Over the summer, he and Charlie corresponded and found common interests in art and music so when Charlie promised him a tour of the city- You’ll get to meet the MET, Charlie wrote, When’s your flight to JFK?
+(Charlie had sent a mass e-mail to the residents who would live on his floor, hoping to encourage school spirit and camaraderie but only he, RM, or rather Namjoon, had replied.)

-Soon the wooden doors sprung open and the wave of undergraduate and graduate students rolled in.
+As soon as the wooden doors sprung open, the wave of undergraduate and graduate students rolled in.
+They gently shoved and pushed against him.
 Some of the students, already friendly with each other, sat in groups.
-Namjoon stood at the back, letting the droves of people pass before choosing a seat for himself near the aisle and toward the middle of the auditorium.
+Namjoon, once past the doors, stood at the back, letting the droves of people pass before choosing a seat for himself near the aisle and toward the middle of the auditorium.